mak3-it-happ3n/Front-End-Explained/REACT State Management.md

 ## Updating state
 To update a component's state, we use `setState`.
 There are 2 ways to do this:

-1. If we the **new state of the component DEPENDS on the previous state**, we use the _functional setState_ approach:
+1. If the **new state of the component DEPENDS on the previous state**, we use the _functional setState_ approach:

 `this.setState((prevState) = > ({`